-As of 30 December 2017, this indicator was tracked from 36 SDAs.
+As of 31 December 2017, this indicator was tracked from 36 SDAs.
 The actual achievement 3840, the actual achievement 941.
 Some SDAs have unclear result framework in data sources and method and also indicator definition, Some SDA lacks of female staff, especially female technical staff, and Lack of M&E staff.

 As of 30 June 2017, SDAs were confused on accounting the correct number of direct project beneficiaries.
 Some SDAs did not breakdown the details on national training, regional training and female beneficiary.
 Thus, EPF provided on job-trainings to all SDAs during 17-19 October 2017.
 This indicator is evaluated in December 2017.
 The definition of basic adapted training refers to training with longer than 16 hours and less than 80 hours qualify.
-The summarize of number of people receiving training is summarized in Annex 7 RF (indicator 1.1).
+The summary of number of people receiving training is summarized in Annex 5 RF (indicator 1.1).
 The result showed significant improvement in some sub-projects, other sub-projects are still facing some difficulties in explaining reasons fall behind their annual targets.

 Revised Intermediate Results Indicator 1: “Staff of SDA and SDA partner institutions that received for more short courses or participated in study tour under the project (number)”.